ashao2/cn-names-char/README.md

 - Top n full names
 Fewer than n names/characters will be printed once the frequency reaches 1.

-To run the script, run python3 mingzi.py <path to input file>.txt <n, number of names/characters to print>.
+To run the script, run python3 mingzi.py &lt;path to input file&gt;.txt &lt;n, number of names/characters to print&gt;.
 I've provided a sample input file processed.txt that you can try using.
 It contains names of popular Chinese female entertainers from various decades.

 Currently, I only support names with one-character surnames and one-character or two-character given names.